 You are encouraged to apply online.
 Applying online will allow you to review and track the status of your application.
-However, should you not be able to apply online, please contact Demetrius Gloster at 907-271-4724 or email at email@example.com, prior to the closing date of this announcement to request an alternate method of applying.
+If you are unable to apply online, contact Philadelphia Services Branch at firstname.lastname@example.org or 215-861-3074 as soon as possible to arrange an alternative application process.

 Agency contact information

 We will notify you of the outcome after each step of the recruitment process has been completed.
-After making a tentative job offer, we will conduct a suitability/security background investigation, to include a credit and tax checks, and a drug test by urinalysis.
-We expect to make a final job offer within 120 days after the closing date of the announcement.
+After making a tentative job offer, we will conduct a suitability/security background investigation, to include a credit check.
+We expect to make a final job offer within 60 days after the closing date of the announcement.

 Fair & Transparent